melahn/archive-extract/README.md

      }
 ```

-## Build Notes
+## Build and CI/CD Notes

+The artifact is published to both the Maven Central Repository and as a GitHub Package using the [Deploy GitHub Workflow](https://github.com/melahn/archive-extract/blob/main/.github/workflows/deploy.yml).

+The artifact is also build automatically whenever code is pushed or pulled, using the [Build GitHub Workflow](https://github.com/melahn/archive-extract/blob/main/.github/workflows/build.yml).

-Tested with Maven 3.8.3 though other versions >= 3 should also work.
+The artifact can also be built locally using the default maven build profile.
+This has been tested with Maven 3.8.3 though other versions >= 3 should also work.

 You will see a warning